 How Can We Help Senior Dogs as They Age?
 A Geriatrics Primer

 Have you ever wondered how your senior dog feels?
 Does he experience the same aches and pains that we do as we age?
-Could he even have a serious age-related condition brewing that hasn’t yet surfaced with noticeable symptoms?
+In terms of health and care, could he even have a serious age-related condition brewing that hasn’t yet surfaced with noticeable symptoms?

 To better understand how our aging dogs’ bodies react to the process, and how we can better help them to grow old gracefully, let’s take a look at how dogs age.